 Misconduct by any student while riding a school bus represents a serious threat to the safety of all occupants of the bus as well as other motorists, pedestrians, and members of the community.
 All rules that apply to the school grounds and school activities also apply to the school bus.
 Parents are responsible for their student's behavior on the way to and from school and at the bus stop when the bus stop is not on School Board property.
-Refer incidents that occur on the bus stop but are not on School Board property directly to law enforcement.
+Refer serious incidents that occur at the bus stop and/or are not on School Board property directly to law enforcement.
+For bullying incidents (see bullying definition on pages 12-14), school officials should be notified and may provide intervention, including the use of the SRO.